-SIP and PPF are the two most debated Section 80C instruments in India — one is market-linked and built for wealth creation, the other is sovereign-guaranteed and built for safety.
+SIP and PPF are the two most debated Section 80C instruments in India.
+One is market-linked and built for wealth creation, the other is sovereign-guaranteed and built for safety.
 Both qualify for deduction under Section 80C up to Rs 1.5 lakh per year.
-The choice between them shapes the trajectory of your long-term wealth, and the answer is rarely one or the other.
+The choice between them shapes the trajectory of your long-term wealth, and for most people, the honest answer involves both rather than picking a side.

 At a Glance: SIP vs PPF